Online Learning Theory and Practice

 Every chapter in the widely distributed first edition has been updated, and four new chapters on current issues such as connectivism and social software innovations have been added.
-This 2nd edition and its individual chapters continue to be freely available online under a Creative Commons license.
+PDFs of this 2nd edition and its individual chapters continue to be freely available online under a Creative Commons license.

-The 2nd Edition is now available through AU Press:
+A PDF of the 2nd Edition is available through AU Press:

 Download Online Learning Theory and Practice eBook (free)